gabrielStanovsky/oie-benchmark/README.md

 You can give each of these files to [benchmark.py](benchmark.py), to get the corresponding precision recall curve.

-For example, to can to evaluate Stanford Open IE output, run:
+For example, to evaluate Stanford Open IE output, run:
 ```
 python benchmark.py --gold=./oie_corpus/all.oie --out=./StanfordPR.dat --stanford=./systems_output/stanford_output.txt
 ```